Serving

 Most

-A satisfying soup to help use up all that leftover turkey.
+A satisfying soup that will help use up all that leftover Thanksgiving turkey.
 As with other soups of this sort, the cream is stirred in off the heat - but that doesn't mean you can't reheat it.
-The surface appearance will change a little, not quite as creamy smooth, but the flavor and texture will be just fine.

 12